 - The other driver could be conning you : You risk being a victim of insurance fraud and being taken advantage of by the other driver.

-Plus, not reporting an accident can weigh on your mind and can have you second guessing yourself and wondering if the decision not to report an accident will come back and impact you in the future.
+Not reporting an accident can weigh on your mind and can have you second-guessing yourself and wondering if the decision not to report an accident will come back and impact you in the future.